Note: Advice to Applicants should be read in conjunction with the 2019 New Colombo Plan (NCP) Mobility Program Guidelines.

-Under the 2019 round, the Department of Foreign Affairs and Trade (DFAT) is providing approximately $28.7 million for Australian universities and consortia to support 2018 student mobility projects.
-This is for single-term mobility projects and the first year of multi-year mobility projects through student grants and a contribution to applicants’ administration costs.
-Funding for the second and third years of any successful multi-year mobility projects will be additional to this, based on the outcomes of selection processes.
-A number of enhancements have been made to the Mobility Program for the 2018 round, including:
+Under the 2019 round, the Department of Foreign Affairs and Trade (DFAT) is providing approximately $28.7 million for Australian universities and consortia to support 2019 student mobility projects.
+This includes single-term mobility projects and the first year of multi-year mobility projects through student grants and a contribution to applicants’ administration costs.
+Funding for the second and third years of any successful multi-year mobility projects will be additional to this.

 The following generic advice might also assist universities in preparing applications.

 As stated in section 1.3, another core objective of the NCP Mobility Program is to encourage the development of new and ongoing institutional links between Australian and overseas universities, private sector organisations and other groups to facilitate study and work-based learning opportunities for Australian undergraduates in the region.
-Strong responses to Criterion 2 in previous rounds demonstrated how the mobility project would support new partnerships or strengthen and build on existing ones, but also how the project partnership would be maintained in the future (e.g. through partnership agreements or other commitments).
+Responses that have scored well against Criterion 2 in previous rounds have demonstrated both how the mobility project would support new partnerships or strengthen and build on existing ones as well as how the project partnership would be maintained in the future (e.g. through partnership agreements or other commitments).
 Applications for the 2019 round would benefit from clearly describing what steps are being taken by the applicant to ensure the project would continue to operate in future years.

-For Criterion 3, strong responses have demonstrated how the project would be promoted in Australia and the host location to build awareness of the program, its objectives and the benefits of study and internships in the Indo-Pacific.
-Strong responses have also provided specific examples of promotional activities in Australia and the host location, for example, proactive promotion of the project through the media, promotion of the NCP to relevant university staff and prospective participants, student outreach and acknowledging Australian Government funding throughout all these types of activities.
+For Criterion 3, strong responses in previous rounds have demonstrated how the project would be promoted in Australia and the host location to build awareness of the program, its objectives and the benefits of study and internships in the Indo-Pacific.
+In addition, specific examples have been provided regarding promotional activities in Australia and the host location, for example, proactive promotion of the project through the media, promotion of the NCP to relevant university staff and prospective participants, student outreach and acknowledging Australian Government funding throughout all these types of activities.

-In the 2017 round, strong responses to the additional selection criteria for multi-year funding clearly described how the funding would support the applicant’s institutional strategy to increase and sustain student mobility to the Indo-Pacific, including how it would stimulate new opportunities to scale-up and sustain ongoing student mobility, and strengthen and enhance institutional links with the project partners.
+In the 2018 round, strong responses to the additional selection criteria for multi-year funding (if sought) clearly described how the funding would support the applicant’s institutional strategy to increase and sustain student mobility to the Indo-Pacific, including how it would stimulate new opportunities to scale-up and sustain ongoing student mobility, and strengthen and enhance institutional links with the project partners.

 While this is not a mandatory requirement, it is worth noting that it has been extremely helpful for assessors when applicants have provided a clear and thorough summary of the project in the ‘project description’ section in the application form.
-While the summary does not contribute to the project’s weighted score, where the project description has been clear, it has enabled assessors to better understand the project and provide a more informed assessment.
+Although the summary does not contribute to the project’s weighted score, where the project description has been clear, it has enabled assessors to better understand the project and provide a more informed overall assessment.